-At between 1.3 and 5 km off shore the reefs drop to depths beyond 30 m.
-At these depths and beyond the light is insufficient to support the algal forests and the reef communities become dominated by a diverse filter-feeding encrusting invertebrate community.
+At between 1.5 - 3km offshore, the reefs drop to depths beyond 30m.
+At these depths and beyond the light is insufficient to support the algal forests, so the reef communities become dominated by a diverse filter-feeding encrusting invertebrate community.
 Sponges play a key role in these communities.
-This invertebrate community provides protection and food sources for a complex community of marine species and trophic food webs culminating in the top-order predators who frequent these biodiversity hotspots and, at times, become residential.
+This invertebrate community provides protection and food sources for a complex community of marine species and trophic food webs, culminating in the top order predators who frequent these biodiversity hotspots and at times become residential.

-The Berghan Point to Taupo Bay coast has traditionally been known as very productive habitat for rock lobster Jasus edwardsii.
+The Bland Bay coast has traditionally been known as a very productive habitat for rock lobster Jasus edwardsii.

-The marine ecology values of the Berghan Point to Taupo Bay coast and Northland's east coast more generally are summarised in the Nearshore Classification produced by the Department of Conservation2.
-A further and more detailed review of natural features and ecology was completed by NIWA in 2005.3 Both publications have comprehensive references covering previous descriptive work done in Northland.
+The marine ecology values of the Bland Bay coast and Northland's east coast more generally are summarised in the Nearshore Classification produced by the Department of Conservation2.
+A further and more detailed review of natural features and ecology was completed by NIWA in 2005.3 Both publications have comprehensive references compiled covering previous descriptive work done in Northland.
 The later report summarises some of the local scale habitat mapping work done in the region.